kameleo-io/local-api-client-python/README.md

 <img src="https://raw.githubusercontent.com/kameleo-io/local-api-client-python/HEAD/docs/kameleo-logo.png" width="150" align="right" />

 # Kameleo Local API Client
-With [Kameleo](https://kameleo.io), you can easily crate multiple virtual browser profiles to work with multiple accounts.
+With [Kameleo](https://kameleo.io), you can easily create multiple virtual browser profiles to work with multiple accounts.
 It helps you hide your actual timezone, geolocation, language, IP address and creates natural browser fingerprints to prevent detection by anti-bot systems.
 Kameleo is compatible with [Selenium](https://www.selenium.dev/), [Playwright](https://playwright.dev/), and [Puppeteer](https://pptr.dev/) frameworks for automating web scraping tasks.
 This Python package provides convenient access to the [Local API](https://app.swaggerhub.com/apis/kameleo-team/kameleo-local-api/) REST interface of the Kameleo Client.
 See the [article](https://help.kameleo.io/hc/en-us/articles/4418166326417) in our knowledge base for Getting Started with Kameleo Automation.

 # Features